Frequently Asked Questions

 Permission & Legalities

 Our lifetime limited warranty covers most substrates.
 However, unlike rendering and other techniques, the VermicuHIDE® process mechanically applies our products at very high pressure, removing any dust that could cause disengagement.
 This results in a permanent and strong adhesion.
 Once completed, the result is an industry high Level 5 finish – the highest quality finish for a plastered ceiling.

 We do recommend notifying strata of your intentions and refer them to our website.
-In almost all cases that will suffice.
+In almost all cases that will be sufficient.
 In the rare instance that you are lucky enough to have a strata that requires permission to change a light bulb, we are happy to liaise with them on your behalf.
 Our experienced technical assistance team will supply any additional information that may be required.

 Most sound transfer in concrete buildings travels through the structure itself, requiring a full sound-rated ceiling system to make any noticeable effect.
 This would be very expensive and reduce the ceiling height even further.
 Although vermiculite ceilings do help to slightly dull sound transfer, generally they don't meet any particular "sound rating" as per building codes.
 Due to the unique process we use, a resurfaced ceiling won’t diminish any sound dulling properties inherent to vermiculite ceilings.